decisionpatterns/na.actions/README.md

 **Constants**

 In "constant" imputation methods, missing values are replaced by an *a priori* selected constant value.
-The vector containing the missing values is not used to calculate the replacement value.
+The vector containingmissing values is not used to calculate the replacement value.
 These take the form: `na.fun(x, ...)`

  * `na.zero` - 0